NuLL3rr0r/babaei-net-blog-source/babaei.net/content/post/2018-07-18-how-to-run-multiplayer-call-of-duty-modern-warfare-promod-using-wine-on-gnu-linux/index.md

   [1]   wine-vanilla-3.11 *
 ```

-If you have installed multiple Wine installations, you can set one as the active working Wine using (replace 1 with any number the previous command lists):
+If you have installed multiple Wine installations, you can set one as the active working Wine using (replace 1 with the number or name of the desired variant listed by the previous command):

 ```
 $ eselect wine set 1